Alt text: A couple is sitting together, smiling while looking at a paint color swatch, with a ladder and painting supplies in the background.

 The Great Design Debate: Minimalism contra.
 Personality

-• Smart Homes: AI-assisted lighting, temperature, and acoustics that adapt derived from mood.
+• Smart Homes: AI-assisted lighting, temperature, and acoustics that adapt based on mood.

-• Bio-Unified Materials: Enduring houses that quite literally breathe.
+• Bio-Integrated Materials: Sustainable houses that quite literally breathe.

-• Customizable Spaces: Moveable walls and shape-unreliable and quickly progressing furniture to customize environments dynamically.
+• Customizable Spaces: Moveable walls and shape-shifting furniture to fit environments dynamically.

 FAQs: Your Questions Answered